pudly/schmopera-hugo/content/articles/4-ways-to-give-notes-still-be-liked.md

 ---
-title: 4 ways to give notes & still be liked
+title: "4 ways to give notes &amp; still be liked"
 ---

 ## Start with respect